 The dashboard of Honda City contains Android-based 7-inch touchscreen infotainment.
 The touchscreen is supported by MirrorLink.
 Wi-fi connection could allow the touchscreen to display web pages.
 However, it doesn’t support connection to Android Auto or Apple CarPlay, which is a minus for Honda City.
 The touchscreen also displays a 3-view reversing camera.

 Honda City also includes other wonderful features, such as GPS navigation, Bluetooth connectivity, voice recognition internal memory, USB, SD card and HDMI port.
 It can be said that Honda City successfully brings a satisfying experience with a high- qualified entertainment system.
 The eight-speaker system contributes to excellent sound quality.
 Besides the infotainment systems, climate control is also touchscreen-based.

 The blue-illuminated instrument cluster is the highlight of the dashboard.
 The multi-information display and twin-pod instrument cluster are smart-looking with the clearly-presented numbers.

 The new steering wheel is adjustable, which could enhance the level of comfort for drivers.
 Paddle shifter is available in the CVT version.
-The day & night IRVM (Integrated Roadside Vegetation Management) appears in all variants; however, the auto dimming IRVM with a frameless design is exclusively available in the range-topping VX and ZX variant.
+The day & night IRVM (Integrated Roadside Vegetation Management) appears in all variants; however, the auto-dimming IRVM with frameless design is exclusively available in the range-topping VX and ZX variant.

 3. Honda City 2018 Performance